creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-05-Topology-AwareUncertaintyforImageSegmentation.md

 The method is better in terms of calibration (see ECE metrics).

-**But the most important results is the readability and interpretability of the uncertainty heatmap.**
+**But the most important result is the readability and interpretability of the uncertainty heatmap.**

 ## Comparison against segmentation baselines